 Money transfer platforms like PayPal, Zelle, Venmo are considerable options, particularly if tenants are looking for the ability to set up automated payments.

-The platforms function similarly, with the ability for tenants to set up either one-time or monthly payments that are paid from their own accounts.
+Money transfer services like PayPal, Zelle, and Venmo are popular payment platforms.
 But they have limits (and even added fees) on how much money they can send at one time and may not be the best choice for online rent collection.

 Another potential drawback is that your tenant needs to have a PayPal account, or a Venmo account.
 Additionally, PayPal and Venmo don’t offer protection of any kind like a typical bank.
 If there’s an issue or dispute of any kind with the online payments, these platforms aren’t much help.
 Which means tenants can dispute their rent payment (even months later) which could cause you complications.